 Marilyn Wedge, Ph.D., is a family therapist with more than twenty years of experience helping children, adolescents and families.
-She is the author of two books, both published by W. W. Norton: In the Therapist's Mirror: Reality in the Making, and Suffer the Children:The Case against Labeling and Medicating and an Effective Alternative (soon to be out in paperback with the new title: Pills are not for Preschoolers).
-She is a blogger for the Huffington Post and her work has appeared in Babble, The Wall Street Journal, Natural Health, People Magazine, L. A. Parent, and many other publications.
-She has been interviewed on CBS-San Francisco, San Diego Living, The Fanny Kiefer Show, and on national public radio (NPR).
+She is the author of two books, both published by W. W. Norton: In the Therapist's Mirror: Reality in the Making, and Suffer the Children:The Case against Labeling and Medicating and an Effective Alternative (published in paperback with the new title: Pills are not for Preschoolers).
+Her latest book, on ADHD in the United States and abroad, is forthcoming from Penguin/Gotham.
+Dr. Wedge blogs for the Huffington Post and her work has appeared in Babble, The Wall Street Journal, Natural Health, People Magazine, L. A. Parent, and many other publications.
+She has been interviewed on CBS-San Francisco, San Diego Living, and on national public radio (NPR).

 Dr. Wedge is the originator of "strategic child-focused family therapy," which empowers parents to help their children heal without labeling them with so-called "psychiatric disorders" or medicating them with psychotropic drugs.